-This Indonesian island resort is a great short getaway from Singapore, as it only takes about 50 minutes to get here by ferry.
+This Indonesian island resort is a great weekend getaway from Singapore, as it only takes about 50 minutes to get here by ferry.
 It's one of two twin islands (the other is Batam) that are visible from Singapore.
 There are many hotels and beach resorts on Bintan, and it's a very popular holiday destination.
-It's also a popular place for sea turtles.
-In fact six of the world's seven species of sea turtles are found in Indonesia.
+It's also a popular place for sea turtles; six of the world's seven species of sea turtles are found in Indonesia.

 One of the coolest things to do is take a seaplane ride around the island.
 If you stay at a luxury resort, be sure to also visit one of the traditional fishing villages for a taste of local culture and food.
-There are a lot of spa resorts and day spas here, and it's possible to get treatments and massages for a fraction of the price they cost in Singapore.
+Bintan has also become a popular golf destination with four championship courses.

 4. Krabi, Thailand

 This province on the west coast of Southern Thailand is home to some pristine beaches and island resorts.
 It's only a two-hour flight from Singapore, so it's perfect for a short vacation.
 It's on the Andaman Sea, and Phra Nang Beach is the largest resort area.

 The Phi Phi Islands are also an amazing bucket-list destination, and tours to the islands from Krabi are one of the popular things to do.